 How much does an eCommerce website cost to build and host?
 You probably guessed there isn’t a one-size-fits-all answer.
-In fact, the costs could range from $5 thousand to more than $5 million, depending on the platform and requirements.
+In fact, the costs could range from $5,000 to more than $5 million, depending on the platform and requirements.

-To narrow the costs down based on your needs, read through the key areas that influence cost below and then check out the cost summary tables at the bottom of this article.
+To narrow the costs down based on your needs, read through the key areas that influence cost below.
+Then, check out the cost summary tables at the bottom of this article.
 To see how much a custom application will cost in another industry, try our web application cost guide.